New Jersey primary elections are taking place today. Here's what to know before hitting the polls.

 NEW YORK -- Tuesday is Primary Election Day in New Jersey, and voters are hitting the polls in some key races.

-Embattled Sen. Bob Menendez and his son are both facing Democratic challenges.
+Embattled Sen. Bob Menendez, who filed to run as an independent, and his son are both facing challengers.

 Not only is a U.S. Senate seat up in the air, but this is the first election in decades when voters will see a different ballot design.